mmul-it/kpa/CI.md

   Each step is dependent from the previous one and starts with `Link project dir in KPA projects folder`, a trick to put your project available in the `/kpa/projects` folder.

-**Note**: that this repository itself uses GitHub actions to automatically lint the Ansible code and the yaml and then produce slides for the default `example` project, check [.github/workflows/main.yml](.github/workflows/main.yml).
+**Note**: that this repository itself uses GitHub actions to automatically lint the Ansible code and the yaml and then produce slides and agenda for the default `example` project, check [.github/workflows/main.yml](.github/workflows/main.yml).

 ## Implement CI with GitLab CI